ergoplatform/ergodocs/docs/dev/p2p/index.md

 Ergo allows truly P2P smart contracts.
 Just run the node and a local interface.

-- [Mixicles - simple private contracts on top of oracle data](https://research.chain.link/mixicles.pdf) - Implementation-wise, onchain part would simple, p2p offchain interaction is needed (and would be the most labor-intensive part likely)
+- [Mixicles - simple private contracts on top of oracle data](https://research.chain.link/mixicles.pdf) - Implementation-wise, onchain part would simple, p2p off-chain interaction is needed (and would be the most labour-intensive part likely)
 - P2P Pools

 ## Misc